Skip to main content

 • Leadership load: A permanent CMO is needed when the company has a sizable marketing team that needs daily management, coaching, hiring, prioritization, and performance reviews.

-• Board and investor cadence: A full-time executive becomes more important when marketing has a large budget, high scrutiny, and material impact on company valuation narratives.
+• Board and investor rhythm: A full-time executive becomes more important when marketing has a large budget, high scrutiny, and material impact on company valuation narratives.

 • Cross-functional gravity: A full-time CMO is appropriate when product, sales, customer success, finance, and the CEO all need ongoing marketing leadership at the executive table.